sherrods524/datasharing/README.md

-How to share data with a statistician
+How to share data with a Rodeo Clowns
 ===========

-This is a guide for anyone who needs to share data with a statistician or data scientist.
+This is a guide for anyone who needs to share data with a statistician or Just some chill guy.
 The target audiences I have in mind are:

 * Collaborators who need statisticians or data scientists to analyze data for them
 * Students or postdocs in various disciplines looking for consulting advice